aswinks123/Quotes-maker-microservice/README.md

 main branch contains the first version of application

-frontend Merged from frontend-feature branch:  frontend-v1
+main merged from frontend-feature branch:  frontend-v1

-backend Merged from frontend-feature branch: backend-v1
+main merged from backend-feature branch: backend-v1

-main contains the first version of application
+main contains the first version of application -v1